dshadoff/TRS-80_B-17/README.md

 ## Overview

-The B-17 software was released, which reportedly improved cassette I/O speeds to 1700 baud - a nearly 3-fold improvement over base Model I speeds.
+The B-17 software was released, which reportedly improved cassette I/O speeds to 1700 baud - an over 3-fold improvement over base Model I speeds.

-When the Model II was released, it had tape speeds of 1500 baud, which was quite similar to the B-17 speeds, and probably played a role in reducing the market size and lifespan of the B-17 software.
+When the Model 3 was released, it had tape speeds of 1500 baud, which was quite similar to the B-17 speeds, and probably played a role in reducing the market size and lifespan of the B-17 software.
 But for the Model I users, this was an inexpensive way to achieve higher data rates and satisfied a number of people.